julia-popko/julia-popko.github.io/_projects/blancc-festival.md

 {%
      include section.html
      title="Introduction"
+     content="Blancc is a one-day music festival music festival that takes place anually in Texas, US.
+The event attract people listening many different genres, but Blancc festival specialize in pop and rock music.
+The festival has been existing since 90s. "
+%}

+{%
+     include section.html
+     title="Problem statement"
      content="Success of an event or a festival depends on two main factors: planning and promotion.
+Event’s digital presence is as important as the event itself — people can feel the vibe of it before it happens, learn what they will experience, and, most importantgly, buy a ticket.
 The most effective way of connecting participants with their favorite festivals and artists is through a website.
-Nowadays an event’s digital presence is as important as the event itself — people can feel the vibe of it before it happens, learn what they will experience, and, most imporantingly, buy a ticket.
-For this project, I designed a responisive website for a music festival called **Blancc**."
+Previous website definitely was outdated and the user were confused by the navigation and the ticket process.
+It was also not possible to book a parking spot online."
 %}

 {%